dBish6/Quest_Casino/README.md

-## 🚀🚀 Active Development
-The development of the complete overhaul of Quest Casino is now underway and we're now in the very early stages.
-The previous version (v1.2.8) will remain available online for the time being, you can access the previous version through the releases section or the quest_casino_v1.2.8 branch.
-Quest Casino version 2 is a highly ambitious upgrade that promises to surpass its predecessor in every way.
-Stay Tuned! 🎰

 # Quest_Casino_Full-Stack_App
 This is a fun casino app that has different kinds of casino games.
 From the sound of the name, in addition, it has some quests/challenges to complete for some extra moolah!

+## About this Version
+This repository contains Quest Casino version 2, a complete overhaul and the next major iteration of the app.
+It features a new tech stack, architecture, and enhanced features designed to surpass the original version in every way.

+The previous version (v1.2.8) remains available in the releases section and in the quest_casino_v1.2.8 branch for reference and maintenance.

 ## New Tech Stack
 Quest Casino has transitioned to a `monoRepo`, which is very scalable.
 This setup allows for potential expansions into mobile development and additional web apps.
 Also, this allows for the API to communicate with the front-end via proxy which can provide better performance.
 This monoRepo uses `npm` and `turboRepo` as the build system.